wpan5/market_segmentation_illinois/README.md

 Using SSE, we have identified a K = 18

-Using the folium package, We can visualize 10 clusters of counties on the map of Illinois
+Using the folium package, we can visualize 10 clusters of counties on the map of Illinois

 Two example metrics are below: